 Becoming the person that others turn to for information is the easiest way

 Why this book?

 We've worked hard to make C# in a Nutshell the ideal book for

 - The explanations and samples are concise and unbloated—we tell you

 exactly what you need to know and then move onto the next topic!

-- It covers plenty of ground (C#, CLR, LINQ, core .NET Framework)—but not
+- It covers plenty of ground (C#, CLR, LINQ, and the .NET base class library)—but not

 too much ground.
 This allows us to go into some depth in difficult